-There is no denying that a project manager is one of the most important people in any construction industry.
-The overall success of a project delivery rests heavily on their shoulders.
-And, in fact, the very future of the industry does too.
+There is no denying that a project manager is one of the most vital people in any construction industry.
+The overall success of project delivery heavily depends on them.
+In fact, the very future of the industry also relies on their role.
 Project managers in the construction industry are in a unique position.
-They have insights into almost every element of the company, therefore having a better understanding of gaps in processes, communication and the overall performance of the company as a whole.
+They have insights into nearly every aspect of the company, giving them a better understanding of gaps in processes, communication, and overall performance.

-Although not primarily a decision-maker, a project manager is among the most significant people when it comes to digitisation of the sector.
-That said, we believe project managers are in control of shaping the future of the industry.
-In this article, we will explain how can this be achieved and what should they do moving forward.
+Although not primarily a decision-maker, a project manager is one of the most important people when it comes to the digitisation of the sector.
+That said, we believe project managers have a crucial role in shaping the future of the industry.
+In this article, we will explain how this can be achieved and what they should do moving forward.

 How Does Project Management Impact on the Construction Industry?

 Traditionally, the role of the project manager is described as ensuring successful and smooth project delivery.
-Alas, this is a very broad term that barely touches on the intricacies of the job.
-The impact of project managers on the sector is huge.
-They oversee expense management, resource allocation, ensuring the project follows the schedule, avoidance of scope creep, quality control and many others.
+However, this is a very broad term that hardly captures the complexities of the profession.
+The influence of project managers in the sector is substantial.
+They oversee cost management, resource allocation, ensuring the project adheres to the schedule, preventing scope creep, quality control, and many other responsibilities.

-As of late, the role is becoming even more crucial.
-Namely, as the industry is undergoing digitisation, there is a new area of responsibility for the project managers to take over.
+Lately, the role is becoming even more vital.
+Specifically, with the industry undergoing digitisation, project managers now have a new area of responsibility to assume.
 And it’s a revolutionary one.

 The Perfect Time to Change